 Diagnosis of Peritonsillar Abscess

-There is no definitve diagnosis of peritonsillar abcess.
+There is no definitive diagnosis of peritonsillar abscess.
 Diagnosis is usually based on the presentation of the patient and presenting signs and symptoms.

 Management and Treatment of Peritonsillar Abscess

-If a patient with peritonsillar abcess arrives in emergency then first of all his airway should be maintained and adequate fluid resuscitation should be done.
-Antipyretics should be administered in case of fever and if the pain is severe than proper analgesia should be given.
+If a patient with peritonsillar abscess arrives in emergency, then first of all his airway should be maintained and adequate fluid resuscitation should be done.
+Antipyretics should be administered in the case of fever and if the pain is severe than proper analgesia should be given.

 Definitive treatment includes incision and drainage of the pus, needle aspiration and tonsillectomy if the patient presents again and again over time due to abscess formation.
-For the patients who present first time with an abcess, most ENT surgeons prefer to wait and watch before doing tonsillectomy.
+For the patients who present the first time with an abscess, most ENT surgeons prefer to wait and watch before doing a tonsillectomy.

 Antibiotics are also given to treat acute infection.
-The infection is now considered to be penicillin resistant worldwide so the treatment includes clindamycin or metronidazole in combination with penicillin.
+The infection is now considered to be penicillin-resistant worldwide so the treatment includes clindamycin or metronidazole in combination with penicillin, amoxicillin/clavulanate.